Francis Brinley: Early life

-In 1710, after living in England for two decades, Brinley returned to British North America in the hopes that he might inherit the vast personal fortune of his grandfather, as his father had by then died, and this uncle had been disowned.
-His grandfather who lived in Massachusetts and was also named Francis Brinley (and for whom the younger Brinley was named).
-When the senior Brinley died in 1719, he left his entire estate in his last will and testament to his grandson Francis, over Francis's older cousin William Brinley, who was a judge in New Jersey, which included a large collection of household silverware.
+In 1710, after living in England for two decades, Brinley returned to British North America in the hopes that he might inherit the vast personal fortune of his grandfather, who lived in Massachusetts and was also named Francis (and for whom the younger Brinley was named).
+When the senior Brinley died in 1719, he left his entire estate in his will and testament to his grandson, which included a sizeable collection of household silverware.

 Now in possession of a "considerable fortune", Brinley decided to settle down in Massachusetts as a member of the American gentry.
 He ordered the construction of a lavish colonial mansion known as Datchet House in the Boston neighborhood of Roxbury using his inheritance, which was "one of the most splendid residences in the colony at that time."
 One of Brinley's descendants claimed in an 1853 book that the mansion was modeled after an English country house near the Berkshire village of Datchet, which the descendant also claimed the mansion was named after.